iaredi/sippsperu/readme.md

 ### Server

 The website runs on a Debian 9 (Stretch) droplet from Digial Ocean.
 Encryption is done using LetsEncrypt and Certbot.
-Apache serves the site to the web.
+Apache2 serves the site to the web.